videojs/videojs-errors/README.md

 - Custom error definitions should be limited to the initCustomErrorConditions routine for encapsulation.
 - Custom errors should reference a code value of a negative integer.
 - Custom errors should reference a type beginning with 'PLAYER_ERR' versus the standardized 'MEDIA_ERR' to avoid confusion.
+- Custom errors can be chosen to be dismissible (boolean value `true`)

 If the video element emits any of those errors, the corresponding error message will be displayed.
 You can override and add custom error codes by supplying options to the plugin: